Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

 $ echo hello
 hello
 ```
-- **history** : Displays the history of the commands typed in by the current user. *Note: You can also search the history by pressing the key combination CTRL+R.*
+- **history** : Displays the history of the commands typed in by the current user. *Note: You can also search the history by pressing the key combination CTRL + R.*

 ### Getting help